Srujam-Dave/cse15l-lab-reports/LabReport4.md

 Keys Pressed: `git clone <right click>`

-The 'git clone git@github.com:Srujam-Dave/lab7.git' command clones the git repo with all the necessary files to the ssh server.
+The `git clone git@github.com:Srujam-Dave/lab7.git` command clones the git repo with all the necessary files to the ssh server.
 I typed in `git clone` manually and pasted the SSH URL using a right click.
+Finally, I pressed `<enter>` to make the command run, thus cloning the repository at the URL to the ieng6 server.

 ## Step 6: Run Tests

 ![Screenshot 3](./LabReport4sc3.png)

-Keys Pressed: `<up> <up> <up> <up> <up> <up> <enter>`
+Keys Pressed: `cd lab7 <enter> <up> <up> <up> <up> <up> <up> <enter>`

+First, I typed in the keys `cd lab7` and pressed `<enter>`, which moves me into `./lab7`,the directory created when I cloned the git repository.
+The
-The `bash grade.sh` command was six slots in history upwards, so I pressed the up key six times and pressed enter.
-This command is the `bash test.sh` command, which runs a bash script that runs the JUnit test cases for the ListExamples.java file.
+`bash test.sh` command was six slots in history upwards, so I pressed the up key six times and pressed enter.
+This command runs a bash script that runs the
+JUnit test cases for the ListExamples.java file.
 The second test did not pass.

 ## Step 7: Edit Code

 ![Screenshot 4](./LabReport4sc4.png)
 ![Screenshot 4.5](./LabReport4sc4andahalf.png)

-Keys Pressed: `vim ListExamples.java :44 e r2 :wq'
+Keys Pressed: `vim ListExamples.java :44 e r2 :wq`

 The command `vim ListExamples.java` opens up the ListExamples.java file in vim.
 The `:44` command takes the cursor to the 44th line, where the error is.
 The `e` takes the cursor to the end of the first word in the line, which is what needs to be replaced.`r2` replaces the last character in that word with a 2.
 Finally, `:wq` exits vim.

 ## Step 8: Run Tests